thushan-godahewa/mytf/README.md

 ## Running tests:
 1. Open command window
 2. Navigate to the project root
-3. Exceute the maven goal as  mvn -Dmytf.env=sys-test-env clean test -Dtest=com.tg.qa.mytf.api.test.SubmitBankDetailsVerifyTest
+3. Exceute the maven goal as:

+mvn -Dmytf.env=sys-test-env clean test -Dtest=com.tg.qa.mytf.api.test.SubmitBankDetailsVerifyTest

+Here, "mytf.env" is the environment variable used to specify the property file that contains the target environment details.
+Just give the file name and do not provide the .properties extension.

 4. View the test report using mytf\target\cucumber-report\index.html